Hauptkategorie: Entropy

 Five Preconceptions about Entropy

-Which of these Preconceptions do you Share?
-Entropy is for nerds Entropy is incomprehensible Entropy is thermodynamics Entropy is noise Entropy is absolute Details 1.
-Entropy is the Basis of our Daily Lives Nerds like to be interested in complex topics and entropy fits in well, doesn't it?
+Which of these preconceptions do you share?
+Entropy is for nerds Entropy is incomprehensible Entropy is thermodynamics Entropy is noise Entropy is absolute Adjustment of these widespread preconceptions about entropy 1.
+Entropy is the basis of our daily lives Nerds like to be interested in complex topics and entropy fits in well, doesn't it?
 It helps them to portray themselves as superior intellectuals.
 This is not your game and you might not see any practical reasons to occupy yourself with entropy.
 This attitude is very common and quite wrong.
-Entropy is not a nerdy topic, but has a fundamental impact on our lives, from elementary physics
+Entropy is not a nerdy topic, but has a fundamental impact

 Information Reduction 7: Micro and Macro State